What is a Black German Shepherd?

 The Black German Shepherd may have a longer coat, but this is not exclusive to a Black German Shepherd.
-Genetics play a role in your German Shepherd’s coat.
+Genetics plays a role in your German Shepherd’s coat.

-The German Shepherd Breed Has 3 Coat Variations Which Are
+The Black German Shepherd Breed Has 3 Coat Variations

 - Stock Coat